OpenINF/openinf.github.io/CONTRIBUTING.md

 4. Wait for code review and address any issues raised as soon as you can.

 Even if you are not done with the issue, create a [draft pull request][] and push your code [early and often][].
-If we haven't heard from you in over a week and someone else expresses interest in that issue, we may approve the new person's work.
+If we haven’t heard from you in over a week and someone else expresses interest in that issue, we may approve the new person’s work.

 ### Opening a new issue